Thursday, May 30, 2019

 - If my land straddles an Opportunity Zone, can it still qualify for the Opportunity Zone benefits?
 In the case of real property that straddles an Opportunity Zone, if the amount of real property based on square footage that is located within an Opportunity Zone is “substantial” (which is not defined) compared to square footage of the part of the land outside of an Opportunity Zone, then the real property will be deemed to be located within an Opportunity Zone.
 The real property outside of the Opportunity Zone must also be contiguous to part or all of the real property inside the Opportunity Zone to receive the benefit of the foregoing rule.

 - Is owning and leasing of real property subject to a triple-net lease considered an active business?
 No. The Proposed Regulations confirmed the position of most tax practitioners – that ownership and operation of a property merely by entering a triple-net lease is not considered active trade or business by the property owner.
 This distinction is important for purposes of qualifying as a QOZB due to the requirement that 50% of gross income be derived from an active trade or business, but does not affect QOFs.

 A variety of unresolved issues remain outstanding including QOF reporting requirements, taxation of interim gains, and the application of certain rules in the Proposed Regulations.
 Nonetheless, the Proposed Regulations provide much needed clarity for investments in operating businesses, address leasing and other real estate activities, and offer additional flexibility for QOFs.

-For more information or the latest update on guidance related to Opportunity Zones, please contact a member of Maynard Cooper’s Opportunity Zone team today.
+For more information or the latest update on guidance related to Opportunity Zones, please contact a member of Maynard’s Opportunity Zone team today.